Hollandmey Renewable Energy Development

 Current Stage

-Following consultation, SPR submitted Additional Information to the ECU in July 2022 in relation to:
+In November 2021, a planning application was submitted for consideration.
+Following receipt of consultation responses to the application, SPR submitted Additional Information to the ECU in July 2022 in relation to:

 • a Castle of Mey mitigation planting proposal which sets out proposed mitigation that aims to minimise potential effects on affected key views from the Castle of Mey and its Garden and Designed Landscape;